eficode/Docker-Selenium-Example/README.md

 After test run,test output files will appear in [results](results) directory.

 **View & Debug Execution:**
-Connect with vnc to the browsers (in 5900 and 5901)
+Connect with vnc to the browsers (in 5900 and 5901).
+When prompted for password the default is `secret`.

 ## Cleanup
 ```